|•Seine River Cruises »||• Moulin Rouge »|

-You want to buy everything at Fauchon Paris — éclairs, baked goods, jams, jellies and bon bons.
-But, there are 30,000 products on display, so it would take a very grande shopping basket.
+You want to buy everything at Fauchon, it's that good.
+Step through the doors and your heart will beat a little faster! — éclairs, baked goods, jams, jellies and bon bons.
+But, there are 30,000 products on display, so it would take a trés grand shopping basket.

-Fauchon Paris has two gourmet spaces that dominate an entire corner of Place de la Madeleine.
+Fauchon has two gourmet spaces that dominate an entire corner of Place de la Madeleine.

 One location hosts the baked goods, the other has the boxes and tins of fabulous food, the wine cellar, and the café.